AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 ### What This Guide Covers
 - How to write gecko codes in the year 2024.
 - Some tips on using the dolphin debugger.
-- Bundling multiple Gecko code
+- Bundling multiple Gecko codes.

 ### What This Guide Does NOT Cover
 - AR Codes.